reown-com/reown-docs/docs/advanced/multichain/rpc-reference/hedera-rpc.md

 ### Returns

-    1. `Object` - Result of the Query submitteed to a Hedera consensus node 1.1. `response` : `String` - Base64 encoding of the Hedera API response
+    1. `Object` - Result of the Query submitted to a Hedera consensus node 1.1. `response` : `String` - Base64 encoding of the Hedera API response